Skip to content

 intl (Part 1)

-As hinted in Introduction, the intl service allows you to use ember-intl's API in any class.
+As mentioned in Services - Introduction, the intl service lets you use ember-intl's API in any class.
 Start by injecting the intl service.

 import { type Registry as Services, service } from '@ember/service';